 First, we check a messages on phones.
 Next, an alert tells us to.
 Then, grabs our attention.
-So, email long messages instead of text for safe reading.
-Given, proper netiquette to send emails over texting.
-As a result, messages longer than 75 characters are too long.
+So, email long messages not text for safe reading.
+Given, proper netiquette to send electronic mail over texting when its more than a quick read.

 Email Long Messages

-Most Short Messaging Services (SMS), text messages, allow users to compose messages up to 140 characters long.
+Most services allow users to compose messages up to 140 characters long.
 This does not mean that it is good netiquette to use the entire amount of space.
+Furthermore, design and features vary depending on the application we use.

 Too Much Attention

-The longer a message is the more room for error there is in understanding it.
+The longer a message is, the more room for error there is in understanding it.
 Many people receive text messages when they are on the go.
-Cell phones are the most common way to text.
-Reading messages on the go usually means that the recipient is doing two things at once.
+Cell phones are the most common way to do it.
+It follows, reading messages on the go usually means that the recipient is doing two things at once.

 Email Long Messages Netiquette